 More importantly, business class tickets often include access to exclusive lounges.
 From Lufthansa’s Senator Lounges to Qatar Airways’ Al Mourjan Business Lounge, these spaces offer gourmet dining, shower suites, private workstations, and quiet zones — a world away from crowded gate areas.

 Booking through business class specialists like Business-Class.com ensures lounge access even when securing discounted fares.
+Business class travelers also often enjoy friendly conversation with staff, which enhances the overall airport experience.

 Elegant business class airport lounge with large windows and runway views